opencomputeproject/Time-Appliance-Project/README.md

 * PPS In Jitter < 250 fento Sec
 * PPS In Impedance 	= 50 Ohm
 * PPS In frequency 1Hz - 10MHz

-### Hardware timestamps

-NIC should timestamp all ingress packets.
-Non PTP packets can be batch and have a common TS in the SW descriptor, as long as they are not distant more than TBD nanosecond.
-NIC should timestamp all PPP egress packets.

-* PHC
-* PTM
-* 1PPS input
-* [optional] 10MHz input which can be used as frequency input to the TSU unit
-* [optional] Multi-host support

 Examples:
 * [NVIDIA ConnectX-6 Dx](https://www.mellanox.com/products/ethernet-adapters/connectx-6-dx)